-From October 19 to November 2, we have the pleasure of hosting Victor Manuel from the Baptist Convention of Eastern Cuba in Canada.
-He will be speaking at various Churches and meetings throughout Ontario as he shares his incredible story and how God is changing hearts in Cuba.
+From October 19 to November 2, 2015, we had the pleasure of hosting Victor Manuel from the Baptist Convention of Eastern Cuba in Canada.
+He spoke at various Churches and meetings throughout Ontario and he shared his incredible story and how God is changing hearts in Cuba.
 Victor is a leader in the Baptist Convention of Eastern Cuba where he is a pastor, missionary, lecturer and camp director at Camp Palmarón.
 Victor has an incredible story that he has shared with us, he loves to talk about the revival happening in Cuba.
 He says, “This is the harvest time in Cuba.
 This is an opportunity.
 Tomorrow may be different!
 Come Join Us!”

 To connect with Victor while he is in Canada email our communications coordinator by clicking here

 From Victor Manuel:

 I was born on January 5th, 1974 into a humble family, my grandparents were faithful Christians and they sowed the Gospel’s seed into my heart.
 My father was an alcoholic and a communist.

 After my parent’s divorce, being very young, I started living with my grandparents who took the opportunity to continue to share the Word of God with me.
 During my time with my grandparents, we were visited by some pastors who also talked to me about the Lord.
 However, it was very hard to talk about salvation during that time because there was so much persecution of Christians and the profound rejection of the Word of God from most of the people in Cuba.

 Some time later my mother married a man who was also a communist and I moved far away from my grandparents and far from the Lord as well.
 I grew up and followed my own way.